Natsumi Haruse: Background

 Having grown up watching Disney Channel, one of her dreams was to work on a Disney Channel production.
-She fullfilled her dream by dubbing 101 Dalmatian Street, which started airing in Japan in July 2019.
+She fulfilled her dream by dubbing 101 Dalmatian Street, which started airing in Japan in July 2019.

 Her hobby is watching figure skating.
 She can distinguish between figure skating jumps.
 Her interest began during the 2010 Winter Olympics, when she wondered why Mao Asada and Yuna Kim had such high scores.
 The following year, in 2011, she watched Adelina Sotnikova, Elizaveta Tuktamysheva, and Polina Shelepen compete in junior competitions (2010–11 ISU Junior Grand Prix, 2010–11 Grand Prix of Figure Skating Final, 2011 World Junior Figure Skating Championships) and became particularly fond of Russian figure skaters.
 Elena Radionova, who began to perform well as a novice around the same time, is her "lifelong favorite."
 Since then, she has supported a wide range of skaters, from novice to senior, mainly Russian skaters.
 Because of this, her favorite skaters are often in their early teens, and when she introduces them to others, they are sometimes a little put off by their youth.
 When her favorite skaters have participated in competitions in Japan, she has even gone to watch them in person with a cheering banner.
 When talking about figure skating, she can get too passionate, which can sometimes put others off.
 In 2025 she became the official "cheerleader" of the ice show Kassouya, produced by 2010 Olympic bronze medalist and 2010 World Figure Skating Champion Daisuke Takahashi.
 Her cheerleading role entailed promotion and live announcements at the venue during the Hiroshima shows.
 Haruse said about her involvement with the show: "It's an incredible honour for me.
 I'm a huge skating fan myself and often watch competitions and ice shows, but I never expected to be appointed cheerleader.
 After last year's "Kassouya" performances, I was scrolling through videos on my phone that audience members had posted on social media, and I thought to myself, "I should have gone to see it!
 What a shame!
 I'll definitely go next year."
 I never thought I would have such a future.
 I'm so happy."

 She plays the main character, Inori Yuitsuka, in Medalist saying she's such an enthusiastic fan that she dreamed of playing the role of Inori from the beginning of the series.
 On the other hand, the author of the series, Tsurumaikada, was an enthusiastic fan of Haruse even before he became a manga artist, and this is the fruition of both their feelings.

 Her other hobbies and skills include reading, watching movies, and listening to music. her dialect is Sanuki dialect.